supaglue-labs/supaglue/docs/docs/connectors/salesforce.md

    </BrowserWindow>

   :::info
-  Supaglue requires a set of minimum scopes to support reads and writes to common object objects.
+  Supaglue requires a set of minimum scopes to support reads and writes to common object records.
   :::

 1. Press the Save button at the bottom of the page.